axel3rd/mpg-coach-bot/README.md

 Environments variable with `MPG_` and key name in upper case + '_' (ex: `MPG_EMAIL`, `MPG_PASSWORD`, ...) could be used (override configuration file in this case).

+The `mpg.properties` file could be used to change the program behavior on multiple items.
+Here the option with default values for information (except for proxy).

-If you are using this program the Friday @work, you can have to configure the company proxy in `mpg.properties` file (since v1.1):
+If you are using this program the Friday @work, you can have to configure the company proxy (since v1.1):

     # Usage behind a company proxy
     proxy.uri = http://company.proxy.com:80
     proxy.user = foo
     proxy.password = bar

+To focus on recent efficiency, about team proposal and buy transaction (since v1.3):

+    # Focus on recent efficiency
+    efficiency.recent.focus = false
+    efficiency.recent.days = 8

-To enable/disable and change default notes for tactical substitutes, use in `mpg.properties` file (since v1.1):
+To enable/disable and change default notes for tactical substitutes (since v1.1):

     # Notes for tactical substitutes
     tactical.substitutes = true